DGP-Studio/Snap.Hutao.Docs/docs/en/community.md

 ---
 headerDepth: 2
-category: [Announcement]
+category: Announcement
 comment: false
 icon: iconfont icon-community
 order: 8
-description: You can join Snap Hutao's social community here, to chat with others players in various of topics.
+description: Here you can join the Snap Hutao community and interact with other players on various topics.
 banner: https://img.alicdn.com/imgextra/i1/1797064093/O1CN01mpzxPR1g6e22IjFMh_!!1797064093.png
 ---

-# Join Community
+# Join the User Community

-As open-source software, community power is an important part of the ecology of Snap Hutao, and you can join our user community by following ways.
+As an open-source software, community engagement is a vital part of the Snap Hutao ecosystem.
+You can join the Snap Hutao user community through the following ways.

 <div class="vp-card-container">
   <VPCard